-Having an up-to-date patient medical history is beneficial for several reasons.
+Having an up-to-date patient medical history available on a caregiver mobile app (or similar app for other healthcare professionals) is beneficial for several reasons.
 First and foremost, it helps healthcare providers understand your health condition better.
 The information is also helpful in avoiding the use of medications that may harm you.
 In addition, it helps you stay organized and healthy.

 Assist You in Better Care of Your Health